omkarcloud/google-maps-scraper/README.md

 > This Google Maps Scraper is provided for educational and research purposes only.
 By using this Google Maps Extractor, you agree to comply with local and international laws regarding data scraping and privacy.
 The authors and contributors are not responsible for any misuse of this software.
 This tool should not be used to violate the rights of others, or for unethical purposes.

 We take the concerns of the Google Maps Extractor Project very seriously.
 For any concerns, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
 We will promptly reply to your emails.

-##  Explore Our Other Awesome Products

-- ✅ [BOTASAURUS](https://www.omkar.cloud/l/google-maps-to-botasaurus/): The All-in-One Web Scraping Framework with Anti-Detection, Parallelization, Asynchronous, and Caching Superpowers.

 ---

 Google Maps Extractor helps you find Business Profiles from Google Maps.
+It's a well-loved tool with [2300+ stars on GitHub](https://github.com/omkarcloud/google-maps-scraper/stargazers), trusted by thousands in the community to find customers or complete their college research projects.

 ## ⚡ Benefits

 - Get Unlimited Search Results, Say a Big-Big NO to Websites Selling Expensive Plans.
 - 100% Accurate, 50+ Data Points Extracted in Real-Time.

-In the next few minutes, you'll extract **1000+ Search Results** from Google Maps.
+In the next few minutes, you'll extract **200+ Search Results** from Google Maps.

 ![Google Maps Data Extractor CSV Result](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/gmap_result.png)